-- 1. Prior to starting a cold engine, ensure the Crane Function switch is positioned to OFF. - 2.
-Set the parking brake to On, position the transmission to neutral, and depress the service brake foot pedal.
+Prior to starting a cold engine, ensure the Crane Function switch is positioned to OFF.
+Set the parking brake to On.

-Do not engage the park brake while the vehicle is moving.
+Do not engage the parking brake while the vehicle is moving.
 Damage to the crane can occur.

-Disengage the park brake before driving.
+Disengage the parking brake before driving.
 Damage to the crane can occur.